VishalSoni-collab/AI_based_drive-cycle-construction/README.md

 idle + acceleration + deceleration + cruise = 100%
 ```

-Speed-bin percentages are calculated using the following bins:
+Speed-bin percentages are computed using these bins:

 ```text
 0–10 km/h